West Springfield Arts Council (WSAC) Mission Statement:

-The mission of WESPAC is to promote, support, and encourage the arts, humanities and interpretive sciences within the West Springfield community.
+The mission of WSAC is to promote, support, and encourage the arts, humanities and interpretive sciences within the West Springfield community.

-Members of WESPAC believe that people of all ages need exposure and experiences with the arts, humanities and interpretive sciences.
+Members of WSAC believe that people of all ages need exposure and experiences with the arts, humanities and interpretive sciences.
 These experiences are nourishment for the body, heart and mind.

 Arts involve the creation, presentation and preservation of, and education about works in the following disciplines: Crafts, Design, Folk, Interdisciplinary, Literary, Media, Performing and Visual Arts.